-How to Create Strong Passwords
+Why You Need to Create Strong Passwords

 Although using memorable dates like your birthday or address make it easier to recall, those numbers will also be easy for others to figure out.
-The Federal Deposit Insurance Corporation (FDIC) recommends using a password with numbers, lower- and upper-case letters, and special symbols.
+The Federal Deposit Insurance Corporation (FDIC) recommends using a password with numbers, lower- and upper-case letters and special symbols.
 One method for doing this would be to create a password phrase that is unique and easy for you to remember.

 It’s also crucial to create different passwords for each account and app you use.
 If an email account or online shopping login is compromised, and it shares the same password as your banking, identity thieves will be able to access that information.

 The FDIC advises regularly changing passwords — usually about every 90 days or so — and never staying logged in to your online banking accounts after you have completed your transactions.

 You should have complete trust in the financial institution or planner you work with.
 Part of that trust is built by choosing an institution with industry-sanctioned security protocols and policies.

 NerdWallet writer Margarette Burnette suggests looking for a financial institution that requires multifactor authentication when logging into your online banking profile.
 Instead of logging in with the traditional username and password, multifactor authentication will prompt you to provide one more piece of identifying information before granting access to your profile.

 This better protects your account against hackers, and if your financial institution notifies you when someone attempts to access your account unsuccessfully, you can notify your bank and change your password to keep yourself safe.